My first interview with a customer? With clammy hands.

 It feels like home

-During the first year, you learn to act as a consultant for small-scale self-employed entrepreneurs and businesses.
-Payment terminals, loans, professional insurance, pensions.
+Payment terminals, loans, professional insurance, pensions, and so on.
 The next step is advising SMEs.
 However, you can also opt for a role as a loan expert.
 Or as the manager of a loan team.

 How do you build a relationship of trust with a client in a banking world where managing your banking affairs online is becoming more and more matter-of-course?